 We all recognize the financial value of a life insurance policy in protecting loved ones in the event of an unanticipated and premature death.
 Although life insurance coverage can offer replacement of a family breadwinner’s income, many beneficiaries find that insurance carriers frequently do not make recovering benefits under a policy an easy process.
-This three-installment blog post covers a number of issues related to the impact of the “contestability period” on life insurance claims disputes.
+This blog post covers a number of issues related to the impact of the “contestability period” on life insurance claims disputes.

-When the insured under a life insurance policy passes away, carriers typically have two years to “rescind” the contract based on misrepresentations or material omissions in the application in Florida and many other states.
+When the insured under a life insurance policy passes away, carriers typically have two years to “rescind” the contract based on material misrepresentations or material omissions in the application for insurance in Florida and many other states.
 The period is only one year in some states.
 Although misrepresentations or false statements in the application can justify denying a claim and rescinding the policy, the statement or information at issue must be “material”.
 The precise meaning of this term might vary depending on the jurisdiction, but Florida courts find that a representation is material if the actual information would have impacted the insurer’s decision to issue the policy under the same terms.
 A mistake regarding the color of your hair would not be material, but non-disclosure of a medical condition like congestive heart failure or cancer may be material.

 After the contestability period has expired, the insurer typically cannot deny a claim based on a false representation in the policy application.
 However, the benefits distributed to beneficiaries can be adjusted so the net recovery approximates what should be received based on an accurate disclosure of the facts.
-If an applicant lies about his or her age, the amount the beneficiary receives generally would be consistent with the insured’s actual age rather than the age indicated on the policy.
+If an applicant misstates his or her age, the amount the beneficiary receives generally would be consistent with the insured’s actual age rather than the age indicated on the application.
 Once the two year period has expired, the policy essentially becomes “incontestable” based on misleading and false information in the application except under narrow extraordinary circumstances.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].